 This 20″ x 30″ x 16″ coffee table is made from scrap Cherry and repurposed Jatoba surfaces that I made for a different project that didn’t work out.
-I’m really pleased with how it’s turning out, which is good, because I’m keeping this one.
-Will put up more pics once I get the stain on it.
+I’m really pleased with how it turned out, which is good, because I’m keeping this one.

 If you’d like me to make you something like this, email dt@dtfabs, call/text 206.271.6133, or fill out the form below.